catenare/personal-site/README.md

   * Got emmet to work.
 Got rid of a bunch of extensions.
 Enabled tab in preferences for emmet.
 Delete any emmet related extensions.

 * 1 January 2017 - cleanup and updated current prototype template with latest from other projects.
 Still focused on React.
+* 5 January 2017 - merge updates from React Wordpress SPA to this repo.

 ## npm run options
 * `npm run dev` - startup webpack-dev-server in dev mode